-We have a very powerful article submission user interface.
-It's the way we want to see your article submissions.
-Our website has a lot of capabilities.
+Bottom Up Mind has a very powerful article submission user interface.
+It's the way we want you to submit your article submissions.
+Our website has many capabilities you don't see on any other site.
 The article submission "page" enables you and us to make most effective use of those capabilities.
 If you can't use it, please explain why.

 For all contributors:

 You MUST be 16 years of age, or over.
 No exceptions.

 When you register, please include a brief bio, written in the third person.
 (Joe Smith is a writer and community activist living in Mongolia.)

 Readers (and we) want to know who you are, where you are from.
 We require a bio if you post articles, diaries, polls or comments.
 This is a community.
 If you don't like it, or find it too invasive of your privacy, find another place.
 Here, we expect a bio that is not just a sentence describing your opinion or a link to your website.
 Please tell what you do and where you are from.
 Make the bio at least 20 words.

 We don't pay for articles at this time, but we do like to forward our authors' work to other media, to get the greatest exposure for your ideas.
 If we get a submission from you, we will assume that you've read and agree to these writer's guidelines and that you give us permission to send the articles out and that you are allowing reprinting based on creative commons terms.